userfrosting/learn/pages/18.recipes/06.advanced-tutorial/02.extended/02.adding-sprunje/docs.md

 ### The route

-We will add a route to allow us to retrieve data using our Sprunje.
-We will use Java Script to send requests to this route, allowing the table to be changed dynamically without requiring the page to be refreshed.
+Let's add a route to allow us to retrieve data using our Sprunje.
+We will use Java Script to send requests to this route, allowing the table to be changed dynamically without requiring a complete page refresh.
 The route will be inside the `/api/pastries` group:

 ```php
 // These routes will be for any methods that retrieve/modify data from the database.